-The generosity of our community partners has enabled Habitat for Humanity to help 13.2 million people find strength, stability and independence through safe, decent and affordable shelter.
+The generosity of our community partners has enabled Habitat for Humanity to help more than 59 million people find strength, stability and independence through safe, decent and affordable shelter.
 Our community partners do more than help build homes; they are providing a brighter future for families and entire communities around the world.

 Find out how your organization can partner with Habitat for Humanity